PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 13:11:48
+Last updated: 2024-04-08 13:12:22
-Random Quote: They may separate us, but they'll never be able to destroy us. - Pablo Escobar
+Random Quote: How to run a marathon: Step one, you start running.
+There is no step two. - Barney Stinson